Popular

 This process of making soap is known as saponification.
 The common procedure involves heating animal fat or vegetable oil in lye (sodium hydroxide), therefore hydrolyzing it into carboxylate salts (from the combination of carboxylic acid chains with the cations of the hydroxide compound) and glycerol.

-READ ALSO: What is 4C problem solving?
+READ ALSO: What is a mini DisplayPort used for?

 What is the chemical reaction for making soap?